baentsch/oqs-software/haproxy/README.md

 - `--sig` (or `-s`): Signature algorithm: Choose any listed [here](https://github.com/open-quantum-safe/openssl#authentication).
 Default is `dilithium4`.
 - `--kem` (or `-k`): KEM algorithm: Choose any listed [here](https://github.com/open-quantum-safe/openssl#key-exchange).
 Default is `kyber512`.

-By way of example, the command `./scripts/run-bash.sh -s qteslapiii ` will create a docker instance running a QSC haproxy environment using QTeslaIII signatures with a Kyber512 KEM.
+By way of example, the command `./scripts/run-bash.sh -s qteslapi ` will create a docker instance running a QSC haproxy environment using QTeslaI signatures with a Kyber512 KEM.

 ### HAproxy